DataBiosphere/cgp-deployment/README.md

 Setting up *Common* in `dev` mode will cause [Let's Encrypt](https://letsencrypt.org/) to issue fake SSL certificates.
 Setting up *Boardwalk* in `dev` mode will cause the Docker containers `boardwalk_nginx`, `boardwalk_dcc-dashboard`, `boardwalk_dcc-dashboard-service`, and `boardwalk_boardwalk` to be built from source (see [here](https://github.com/DataBiosphere/cgp-deployment/blob/feature/update-readme/boardwalk/README.md#development-mode) for more details).
 If your work requires real SSL certificates during development, it is recommended to set up *Common* in `prod` mode, and *Boardwalk* in `dev` mode.

-#### Adding private SSH key to your VM

-Add your private ssh key under `~/.ssh/<your_key>.pem`, this is typically the same key that you use to SSH to your host VM, regardless it needs to be a key created on the AWS console so Amazon is aware of it.
-Then set privileges to _read-by-user-only_ by `chmod 400 ~/.ssh/<your_key>.pem` so your key is not publicly viewable.

 #### <a name="makeip"></a>Create and assign an _Elastic IP_ for your VM
 1. Go to _AWS console_, _Compute_,  _EC2 Dashboard_.
 There click *running instances*.
 2. Find your VM and make it active by clicking anywhere in that line.